Helga Vala Helgadóttir: Political career

-As a member of parliament, Helga Vala attracted some attention in 2018 when she stepped out of Parliamentary Assembly at Þingvellir to protest the presence of Pia Kjærsgaard president of the Danish parliament.
+When she was member of parliament, Helga Vala attracted some attention in 2018 when she stepped out of Parliamentary Assembly at Þingvellir to protest the presence of Pia Kjærsgaard, president of the Danish parliament.
 Pia was a guest for the 100th anniversary of Iceland sovereignty.

 She later said that her protest against Kjærsgaard was against her hate speech against foreigners and refugees but not against Kjærsgaard as a representative of the Danish.

 Helga Vala attracted much attention for her criticism of Sigríður Á. Andersen how served as Minister of Justice.
 In 2017 Sigríður did not follow the recommendations of a special committee list of the most qualified judges for the newly formed Icelandic court of appeals and instead hand-picked 4 of them, including the wife of fellow Independence Party parliamentarian Brynjar Níelsson.
 On 12 March 2019 the European Court of Human Rights ruled that the appointments had been made illegally.